sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 ```

 All this information (including the clustering results) may be accessed
-from the Matlab command line, or by using the interactive function [pop_clustedit.m](http://sccn.ucsd.edu/eeglab/locatefile.phpfile=pop_clustedit.m).
+from the MATLAB command line, or by using the interactive function [pop_clustedit.m](http://sccn.ucsd.edu/eeglab/locatefile.phpfile=pop_clustedit.m).

 EEGLAB version 14 use to contain more information pertaining to each
 cluster (such as the ERP, Spectrum and time-frequency data for a given